Submitting Meeting Notices

 Wednesday 2:30 PM

 Monday 4:30 PM

 The Open Meeting Law

 The Attorney General's Office holds free educational forums throughout the state.
-The AG’s Office will also offer a live web-based training on the law.
-These workshops provide an update on and guidance about compliance with the Open Meeting Law.
+The AG’s Office will also offer a live web-based training on the Open Meeting Law.
+These workshops provide guidance and updates about compliance with the Open Meeting Law.

 For more information on training from the Attorney General's Office, click